UCL/artbin/README.md

 ## Directories
 * package - artbin program, associated programs and dialog box and helpfiles.
 * testing - testing programs and output.
-* examples - code and output for the examples in the accompanying Stata Journal paper (under review).
+* examples - code and output for the examples in the accompanying Stata Journal paper (see citation below).

 ## Installation within Stata
-You should be able to install this package from SSC, by typing ssc install art.
+You should be able to install this package from SSC, by typing -ssc install art-.

 To install it from github, use one of these:
 - `github install UCL/artbin, path(package)`